Pregabalin: Economics

-Since 2008, Pfizer has engaged in extensive direct-to-consumer advertising campaigns to promote its branded product Lyrica for fibromyalgia and diabetic nerve pain indications.
+From 2008 until 2018, Pfizer engaged in extensive direct-to-consumer advertising campaigns to promote its branded product Lyrica for fibromyalgia and diabetic nerve pain indications.
 In January 2016, the company spent a record amount, $24.6 million for a single drug on TV ads, reaching global revenues of $14 billion, more than half in the United States.

-Up until 2009, Pfizer promoted Lyrica for other uses which had not been approved by medical regulators.
-For Lyrica and three other drugs, Pfizer was fined a record amount of US$2.3 billion by the Department of Justice, after pleading guilty to advertising and branding "with the intent to defraud or mislead."
+Up until 2009, Pfizer promoted Lyrica for other uses that had not been approved by medical regulators.
+For Lyrica and three other drugs, Pfizer was fined a record amount of US$2.3 billion by the Department of Justice, after pleading guilty to advertising and branding "with the intent to defraud or mislead".
 Pfizer illegally promoted the drugs, with doctors "invited to consultant meetings, many in resort locations; attendees expenses were paid; they received a fee just for being there", according to prosecutor Michael Loucks.

 Intellectual property

-Professor Richard "Rick" Silverman of Northwestern University developed pregabalin there.
-The university holds a patent on it, exclusively licensed to Pfizer.
+Northwestern University in the US holds the patent on pregabalin, exclusively licensed to Pfizer.
 That patent, along with others, was challenged by generic manufacturers and was upheld in 2014, giving Pfizer exclusivity for Lyrica in the US until 2018.